Brainvibe/ms4_pcstore/README.md

 ### Delete posts

 * Create several posts to see if was working correctly and deleting the correct post ID.
-* Logged in and logged out to see if they were only being removed from session or permanentely.
+* Logged in and logged out to make sure they were being removed permanently.
 * Delete button worked for every test above.

 ### Shopping bag